brandur/sorg/content/articles/http-transactions.md

 In this case, we might have more than one of the same transaction mapped to the HTTP request like so:

 {{Figure "An aborted transaction being retried within the same request."
-(ImgSrcAndAlt "/assets/images/http-transactions/transaction-retry.svg" "An aborted transaction being retried within the same request.")}}
+(ImgSrcAndAltAndClass "/assets/images/http-transactions/transaction-retry.svg" "An aborted transaction being retried within the same request." "overflowing")}}

 These loops will be more expensive than usual, but again, we're protecting ourselves against an unusual race.
 In